papalozarou/linux-setup/README.md

 This leaves the `.config/linux-setup` directory in place for reference.

-### N.B.
+** N.B.**

-Script `04-change-username.sh` kills all processes and requires a reconnecting with a temporary user – this is part of the setup.
+Script `04-change-username.sh` kills all processes and requires reconnecting with a temporary user – this is part of the setup.